1363V4/datastar-draftest/README.md

 Order is wrong.
 How to do selected??
 Add bans (change 10 to 20)
 Vote on drafts (change db)
-Vs IA and vs someone else
+Vs IA and vs someone else OK
-CSS fix (background text)
+CSS fix (background text) OK
-Leaky bucket
+Leaky bucket OK
 Put online?

 # Notes